MAJOR IN NURSING AT ECU

 Information About the School of Nursing Pre-Entrance Exam

-Applications to the ECU School of Nursing are accepted one time annually on September 20.
+Applications to the ECU School of Nursing are accepted bi-annually for admission to the Fall and Spring semesters.
+Application cycle dates will be posted on the School of Nursing webpages, and can also be found by calling the Nursing office at 580-559-5434 or 559-5933.
 Interested candidates are encouraged to contact the School of Nursing to meet with an assigned Nursing advisor to discuss all application and eligibility requirements as early as possible during their freshman year in college.
 Typically, there are one to two semesters of college-level coursework that need to be completed in order for a student to be eligible for admission.

 Below are documents you will need to review as part of the Application to the School of Nursing.
 The application asks you to sign that you have reviewed and acknowledge understanding of the material provided in these documents:

 The ECU School of Nursing uses a scoring rubric to calculate and determine admission points.
 This process is done upon receipt of all required application documents.
-Points are given for retention and program GPAs, TEAS scores, math and science grades, and a previous bachelor's degree.
-Based on these points, applicants are ranked in numerical order and top candidates for each campus are selected for admission.
-Applicants are typically notified during the week of ECU's fall break in October.
+Included in, but not limited to, points consideration are retention and program GPAs, pre-entrance exam scores, math and science grades, and previous degrees.
+Based on these points, applicants are ranked in numerical order and top candidates are selected for admission.
+Applicants are typically notified within the month following the closing of the application cycle via email.
 Please contact the main office of your assigned nursing faculty advisor if you have any questions.